rdswan/myvnc/README.md

    python3 main.py --host custom-host --port 8080
    ```

+Note: If your environment does not natively support all the required python modules, a fully self-contained environment is available in this release.
+It is accessible by the following command:
+    ```bash
+    source .venv_py3/bin/activate
+    ```

+    at which point all of the referenced commands in this README should be fully enabled

 ## Server Management

 The `manage.py` script provides several commands to control the server: